 Is the Camino de Santiago Becoming More Popular?

-Exploring the Camino Routes
+Camino Routes Worth Knowing

 As you probably know, there are several Camino routes that all end in the Cathedral of Santiago de Compostela, in Spain.
 These snake-like routes stretch back across the country and even further, with one once extending all the way from Jerusalem.

-The route you choose is entirely up to you, but for those coming from the Irish shores, there is an intriguing possibility where the walking is shared between Ireland and Spain – a way of St James known as the Celtic Camino.
+The route you choose is entirely up to you, but for those coming from the Irish shores, there is an intriguing possibility where the walking is shared between Ireland and Spain: a Way of St. James known as the Celtic Camino.

 Celtic Camino

-To gain your Compostela certificate, you must walk at least the final 100km into Santiago.
-While many choose to start much further back or spread their walk over time, those following the way taken by Irish and English pilgrims centuries ago, from Ferrol or A Coruna, face a problem – it’s not quite 100km.
+To gain your Compostela certificate, you must walk at least the final 100 km into Santiago.
+While many choose to start much further back or spread their walk over time, those following the way taken by Irish and English pilgrims centuries ago, from Ferrol or A Coruña, face a problem – it’s not quite 100 km.

 To be exact, you’ll probably find yourself around 25 km short when you arrive in Santiago, which unfortunately means you’ll be denied a Compostela.